CE 741 Geomechanics of Stress Deformation

 - R. D. Holtz,and W. D. Kovacs An Introduction to Geotechnical Engineering, Prentice-Hall, Englewood Cliffs, New Jersey.

 Knowledge of Excel, MathCad, or other computing software.
-It is highly recommended that you have a digital scanner with a resolution of at least 300 dpi to scan homework assignments done on paper and submit them.
 All assignments must be submitted electronically.
 All online students must have access to a computer with a high-speed internet connection.